 Another large infrastructural project was launched in 2017 and in June 2021 the new passenger terminal was opened, which is connected to the existing terminal.
 So, the Company got a 6 times larger terminal compared to the old one.
-This change increased the terminal throughput by 4 times (2.5 million passengers) and will make the airport more attractive for the new airlines in conjunction with extended aerodrome infrastructure.
+This change increased the terminal throughput, current capacity 1.7 million passengers and make the airport more attractive for the new airlines in conjunction with extended aerodrome infrastructure.